Mosque: Styles

 The first departure within mosque design started in Persia (Iran).
 The Persians had inherited a rich architectural legacy from the earlier Persian dynasties, and they began incorporating elements from earlier Parthian and Sassanid designs into their mosques, influenced by buildings such as the Palace of Ardashir and the Sarvestan Palace.
 Thus, Islamic architecture witnessed the introduction of such structures as domes and large, arched entrances, referred to as iwans.
 During Seljuq rule, as Islamic mysticism was on the rise, the four-iwan arrangement took form.
 The four-iwan format, finalized by the Seljuqs, and later inherited by the Safavids, firmly established the courtyard façade of such mosques, with the towering gateways at every side, as more important than the actual buildings themselves.
 They typically took the form of a square-shaped central courtyard with large entrances at each side, giving the impression of gateways to the spiritual world.
 The Persians also introduced Persian gardens into mosque designs.
 Soon, a distinctly Persian style of mosques started appearing that would significantly influence the designs of later Timurid, and also Mughal, mosque designs.
+A prominent example of the four-Iwan layout mosque outside of Central Asia is the Mosque of Sultan Hasan in Cairo, an anomalous in Mamluk architecture.